USEPA/CMAQ/DOCS/User_Manual/CMAQ_OGD_ch05_sys_req.md

 1. Check for Fortran and C compilers on your Linux system.
 Install if they are not available.
 2. [Install Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) (or CVS for older versions of CMAQ).
-3. Download the source and install the [I/O API](http://www.cmascenter.org/ioapi) and [netCDF](http://www.unidata.ucar.edu/software/netcdf/) libraries.
+3. Download the  [I/O API](http://www.cmascenter.org/ioapi) and [netCDF](http://www.unidata.ucar.edu/software/netcdf/) source and install those libraries.
 Follow the instructions in the documentation for each library on how to build them for your Linux system.
 Note: It is highly recommended that you use the same compiler for these libraries as you will use to build the CMAQ programs.
 4. Install a Message Passing Interface (MPI) library on your Linux system.
 5. Download the CMAQ source code and scripts from either the [EPA GitHub Repository](https://github.com/USEPA/CMAQ) or the CMAS Center ([<http://www.cmascenter.org>](http://www.cmascenter.org/)).
 After registering to download CMAQ on the CMAS Center Software Clearinghouse, users are redirected to a page that contains links to download Linux tar files of the CMAQ code, scripts, and benchmark data along with various documents describing the installation and execution processes. *Note that GitHub only provides access to source codes and scripts.
-Benchmark input and output data may only be downloaded from the CMAS Center.*
+Benchmark input and output data may only be downloaded from EPA or the CMAS Center.*

 ### Distribution contents

-The CMAQ distribution includes the following components:

-- MODELS - CMAQ source code and libraries
-- SCRIPTS - C-shell scripts to build and execute the CMAQ models
-- INPUT DATA – datasets necessary to run the tutorial/benchmark case.
-- REF DATA – reference output data to compare with datasets produced by the tutorial on a Linux workstation

-Starting with CMAQv5.2, the structure of the CMAQ distribution includes:
+Starting with CMAQv5.2, the structure of the CMAQ repository includes:
-- CCTM - Chemistry Transport Model source code and scripts
+- CCTM - Chemistry Transport Model source code, scripts, and release notes
-- PREP - Input pre-processor (e.g., ICON, BCON, MCIP) source code and scripts
+- PREP - Input pre-processing software (e.g., ICON, BCON, MCIP) source code and scripts
 - UTIL - Utility software (e.g., BLDMAKE, CHEMMECH, NML) source code and scripts
 - POST - Post-processing and analysis software (e.g., COMBINE, HR2DAY, BLDOVERLAY) source code and scripts
 - DOCS - This User's Manual, tutorials, and developers guidance

 ### Notes on the CMAQ directory structure

-The CMAQ installation includes a dataset for benchmarking the modeling system.
-Unpacking the various tar files of the distribution in a `CMAQ_HOME` (formerly M3HOME prior to CMAQv5.2) directory installs the CMAQ source code, scripts, and benchmark data files in a directory structure recognized by the default run and build scripts.
-The `CMAQ_HOME` directory is an arbitrary base location of the CMAQ installation on your Linux system for a specific application.
-It's up to the user to decide where to install CMAQ and to assign this location to the `CMAQ_HOME` environment variable in the CMAQ build scripts.
+When cloning the repository or unpacking the tar file of the CMAQ distribution, the top-level directory is recognized by the default build and run scripts as `CMAQ_HOME` (formerly M3HOME prior to CMAQv5.2).
+This directory is an arbitrary base location of the CMAQ installation on your Linux system for a specific application.
+It's up to the user to decide where to install CMAQ.
+If the user will build and run CMAQ within the repository folder structure, then `CMAQ_HOME` does not need to be set explicitly.
+If on the other hand, the user wishes to extract the build and run scripts and compile the model outside of the repository, then `CMAQ_HOME` will need to be specified in `bldit_project.csh`.
+Executing `bldit_project.csh` will automatically perform this extraction and create a CMAQ folder structure under the locatino now specified by `CMAQ_HOME`.

-Under `CMAQ_HOME`, the `data` directory contains the input and output data for the model, and the `lib` directory contains the compiled binary library files required to build the CMAQ executables.
+Under `CMAQ_HOME`, the `data` directory serves as a container for the input and output data for the model, and the `lib` directory contains links to the compiled binary library files required to build the CMAQ executables.
 The CMAQ scripts use the following environment variables to alias the locations of these directories:

 `CMAQ_LIB   = $CMAQ_HOME/lib` (M3LIB before CMAQv5.2)<br>
 `CMAQ_DATA  = $CMAQ_HOME/data` (M3DATA before CMAQv5.2)